Milton-R/petrolStation/README.md

 	* Matas, Tristan and Kelvin have integrated the money and lost sales
 	* Tristan has added the Shopping Tick to the Customer Class
 		* Ticks are calculated in relation of 2-3 minutes
-	* Matas made the
+	* Matas and Tristan made the Probability of the Customer Shopping
-	* Kelvin added the other additional
+	* Kelvin added the other additional JavaDocs for Methods for ALL classes

 # Advisory
 Used for Aston University CS1410: Java Programming Development